For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What is Twitch?

 Twitch is an online video streaming service on which you can stream and watch live content.
 Live streaming essentially means sending a video across the internet in real time.
 This way, you can interact with the viewers while they're watching your stream.
-And with around 30 million daily active users, Twitch is one of the best and biggest platforms for this.
+And with around 35 million daily active users, Twitch is one of the best and biggest platforms for this.

 While the site heavily focuses on video games, there is a lot of other content on Twitch too – cooking, coding, arts and crafts, making music, ASMR, you name it.
-Twitch also makes it relatively easy to monetize live streams, allowing thousands of people to earn some extra money.
+Twitch also makes it relatively easy to monetize live streams, allowing thousands to earn some extra money.

 How much money do Twitch streamers make?